Luis Garcia Player Props: Nationals vs. Marlins

 Luis Garcia At The Plate

-- Garcia has nine doubles, a triple, five home runs and 14 walks while hitting .276.
+- Garcia is batting .280 with nine doubles, two triples, five home runs and 14 walks.

-- He ranks 47th in batting average, 118th in on base percentage, and 123rd in slugging among the qualifying hitters in MLB play.
+- Among the qualifying batters in MLB action, he ranks 38th in batting average, 116th in on-base percentage, and 114th in slugging.

-- Garcia has reached base via a hit in 38 games this year (of 61 played), and had multiple hits in 21 of those games.

-- In 8.2% of his games this season, he has hit a long ball, and 1.9% of his trips to the dish.
+- He has hit a long ball in 8.1% of his games this season, and 1.9% of his chances at the plate.

-- Garcia has had at least one RBI in 36.1% of his games this year (22 of 61), with more than one RBI six times (9.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Garcia has driven home a run in 22 games this season (35.5%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on one occasion..

-- In 23 of 61 games this season, he has scored, and six of those games included multiple runs.
+- In 23 of 62 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.